 Our material handling systems let you design carts for the transport of virtually anything imaginable within the physical limits of the used system.

-If you think that a modular system’s personalization capabilities and adaptability applies solely to improving racks and workstations, think again—carts can also be adapted with a modular system.
+If you think that a modular system’s personalization capabilities and adaptability apply solely to improving racks and workstations, think again—carts can also be adapted with a modular system.
 For example, by reducing the size of your carts, employees will be able to manoeuver them more easily.
 That’s a gain in efficiency right there.
-Easier manoeuvrability means better ergonomics and increased safety… and your Health & Safety department’s seal of approval!
+Easier maneuverability means better ergonomics and increased safety… and your Health & Safety department’s seal of approval!

 Have we piqued your curiosity?
 Read on to find out which are the five most common types of carts built with material handling systems.

 Kitting Carts are one of the central aspects of using kitting areas to make your production line leaner.
 A kitting area is a place where all the components which come from the supplier are stored.
 Those parts are unpacked there and sorted for kitting carts.